-Often daily walking doesn’t get the respect it deserves, either for the health benefits it provides, its worth for transportation, its convenience for just about any age, or the role it plays in recreation.
+Daily walking usually doesn’t get the respect it deserves, either for the health benefits it provides, its worth for transportation, its convenience for just about any age, or its role in recreation.
 And that’s concerning because, in reality, daily walking has the highest compliance rate of any other exercise with the most consistent health benefits.

 “Walking is a man’s best medicine.”

-When discussing the many health benefits of daily walking, it is imperative to know that current research indicates a sedentary lifestyle can have a radical impact on the health of an individual.
+When discussing the many health benefits of daily walking, it is imperative to know that current research indicates a sedentary lifestyle can have a radical impact on an individual’s health.
 Physical inactivity can cause genuine health issues such as upping the risk of stroke, coronary heart disease, depression, obesity, and other life-threatening health conditions, such as cancer.